Organic Sticky Masala Chai

 Black tea (Camellia Sinensis)

 Black tea has many health benefits.
-It is rich in antioxidants and supports cardiovascular health.
 The antioxidants in black tea are called polyphenols.
-Polyphenols have been found to block DNA damage associated with some toxic chemicals.
+Polyphenols have been found to block DNA damage associated with toxic chemicals.
+The tannins in black tea also have a therapeutic effect on the gastric lining and improve digestive activity.
+Black tea is the base used traditionally in chai tea.

 Brown Rice Syrup